Global Clean Energy Holdings: History

-In 2008, GCEH purchased approximately 5,000 acres of farmland in Mexico’s Yucatan peninsula.
+In 2008, GCEH purchased approximately 5,000 acres of farmland in Mexico’s Yucatan Peninsula.
 The farm is a joint venture with Stewart A. Resnick and Selim Zilkha, two entrepreneurs with agricultural & alternative energy companies.

-The company currently owns and manages two Jatropha farms in the Yucatán, the larger of the two, located in the county of Tizimin, is nearly 9000 acres.
-The other is a small, research-based farm located near the city of Mérida.

 On April 1, Interjet completed the first Jatropha-based biofuel test flight in Mexico.
-The fuel was manufactured by Honeywell’s UOP LLC from oil produced by three Mexican Jatropha producers including Globales Energia Renovables, a wholly-owned subsidiary of Global Clean Energy Holdings.
+The fuel was manufactured by Honeywell’s UOP LLC from oil produced by three Mexican Jatropha producers including Globales Energia Renovables, a wholly owned subsidiary of Global Clean Energy Holdings.

 In mid-2011, GCEH, Emerald Biofuels, and Honeywell's UOP LLC submitted a joint Renewable Fuel Standard pathway application to the U.S. EPA for Jatropha.
 A pathway is necessary for Jatropha-based renewable fuels to qualify for generating Renewable Identification Numbers (RINS) under the Energy Policy Act of 2005.

 Two weeks after the U.S. EPA approved Camelina for RIN (Renewable Identification Number) generation under RFS2, Global Clean Energy announced its purchase of Sustainable Oils, LLC, in Camelina production and genetics.
 Completed on February 13, 2013, the acquisition was trumpeted by Honeywell's UOP LLC, Boeing, and other public and private bio-energy stakeholders.

+In February 2015, Sustainable Oils camelina varieties were issued a first-of-its-kind feedstock-only pathway by the California Air Resources Board for the production of Camelina-based fuels under the Low Carbon Fuel Standard (LCFS).
+The pathway, when combined with a specific processors production profile, will produce the lowest carbon intensity (CI) virgin oil-based fuel available in the marketplace.
+Camelina-based biodiesel at a CI of approximately 19 g/MJ can be produced at a fraction of soy (83 g/MJ) or canola (63 g/MJ) based biofuels.
+Camelina's extremely low CI will allow obligated parties in California to meet their reduction targets using a fraction of the biofuel otherwise required.
+The pathway only applies to Sustainable Oils' US Patent and Trademark Office-registered seed varieties - no other Camelina seed or oil can be used to produce LCFS compliant fuel.

+In May 2020, GCEH acquired the Bakersfield Refinery from Alon Bakersfield Properties, Inc., a subsidiary of Delek US Holdings, Inc. and the owner of the Alon Bakersfield Refinery.
+The Alon Bakersfield Refinery was an existing oil refinery located in Bakersfield, California.
+Historically, the refinery had produced diesel from crude oil.
+GCEH immediately commenced in retooling the refinery to produce renewable diesel from organic feedstocks such as vegetable oils.
+The facility, when repurposed as a renewable fuels refinery, will vertically integrate to produce renewable diesel from various feedstocks, including GCEH’s patented proprietary fallow land crop varieties of camelina.

+In January 2022, GCEH purchased Camelina Company Espana, the largest camelina producer in Europe.